-- Commit to communicating about changes you are experiencing and ways in which your needs also may have changed.
+- Communicate about changes you're experiencing and ways in which your needs also may have changed.
 Don't be afraid to ask for help.

-- Find new activities that you both are comfortable with and can both enjoy together.
+- Find new activities that you can enjoy together.

 - Find a counselor who works with couples facing issues you feel challenged by, such as sexuality and changing roles in the relationship.

 A diagnosis of early-onset Alzheimer's also can be difficult for your children, who may not understand what you may go through.
 Children may blame themselves, become angry or react in any number of ways.
 Try to: